comprna/RICO/README.md

 ---

-## Assumptions and current scope
+## Execution environment

-- RICO is currently **designed and tested only on NCI Australia (Gadi)**.
+RICO is implemented in Nextflow (DSL2) and developed and tested on a PBSPro-based HPC system (NCI Australia, Gadi).

+The pipeline currently assumes:
+- A PBSPro scheduler (executor = 'pbspro')
-- Job submission uses **PBSPro**.
+- HPC-style job submission
-- Tool paths are specified as absolute paths to ensure reproducibility.
-- Reference files must be downloaded separately (see below)
+- Tools installed and accessible via absolute paths or environment modules (see below)

+Other PBSPro-based HPC systems may work with minimal configuration changes.
+Support for `Slurm` or other schedulers has not yet been tested.

 ## Tools used in the pipeline